MohamedBenighil/free-iliad/README.md

 # Run pyinfra against them
 pyinfra inventories/docker.py deploy.py

+# P.S: If you get a set of errors like : SSH host key error (Host key for localhost does not match.) :
+> ~/.ssh/known_hosts

 # Ssh to one of clickhouse servers (clickhouse-01, clickhouse-02, clickhouse-03 or clickhouse-04)
 ssh -i ./.docker/insecure_private_key pyinfra@localhost -p 9022